VisualComposer/builder/readme.txt

 5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.

 == Changelog ==

+= 45.0.0 =
+*Release Date - 2022-08-16*

+### Free:
+- New: Blank page wizard added for an easier start
+- New: Option to drag an image or images from your desktop to an empty column added
+- New: Element edit window top menu (dots) introduced for better user experience
+- New: Additional API hooks introduced for the 3rd party vendors
+- Update: New mixin logic introduced for better performance
+- Fix: Layout width settings work properly
+- Fix: Data collections work properly in the editor
+- Fix: The editor recognizes the end of the session

+### Premium:
+- Fix: Underline option works properly with the Font Manager settings
+- Fix: Accordion element performance improved
+- Fix: Dynamic content works properly
+- Fix: Nested dynamic fields work properly
+- Fix: Tag titles work properly in the archive layouts
+- Fix: The maintenance mode add-on is displayed properly in the Visual Composer Hub
+- Fix: Export error messages improved
+- Fix: The author's profile picture works properly when added as a dynamic background

 = 44.3.1 =
 *Release Date - 2022-07-07*